ANSI/ISO C Specification Language: Overview

 In 1983, the American National Standards Institute (ANSI) commissioned a committee, X3J11, to standardize the C language.
 The first standard for C was published by ANSI.
 Although this document was subsequently adopted by International Organization for Standardization (ISO) and subsequent revisions published by ISO have been adopted by ANSI, the name ANSI C continues to be used.

-ACSL is a Behavioral Interface Specification Language (BISL).
+ACSL is a behavioral interface specification language (BISL).
 It aims at specifying behavioral properties of C source code.
 The main inspiration for this language comes from the specification language of the Caduceus tool for deductive verification of behavioral properties of C programs.
 The specification language of Caduceus is itself inspired from JML which aims at similar goals for Java source code.

-One difference with JML, is that ACSL aims at static verification and deductive verification whereas JML aims both at runtime assertion checking and static verification using for instance the ESC/Java tool.
+One difference with JML is that ACSL is intended for static verification and deductive verification whereas JML is designed both for runtime assertion checking and static verification using for instance the ESC/Java tool.